RexOps/rex-jobcontrol-plugin-baremetal/README.md

 # Baremetal Plugin for Rex JobControl

-This is a docker plugin for Rex JobControl to provision Baremetal machines.
+This is a baremetal plugin for Rex JobControl to provision Baremetal machines.
 Currently this is just a stub.

 ## INSTALLATION